Meet Dariece from Goats on the Road!

 The best is probably when Nick and I left China and set off on the Trans Mongolian and Trans Siberian railways to see Central Asia and Mongolia.

 In Mongolia, we plotted a trek by using Google Earth Maps.
-Armed with our camping gear, some food, and fishing kit as well, we set off on an 8-day hike through the Mongolian Steppe — camping under the stars, fishing in the river, and meeting nomadic people along the way.
+Armed with our camping gear, some food, and a fishing kit as well, we set off on an 8-day hike through the Mongolian Steppe — camping under the stars, fishing in the river, and meeting nomadic people along the way.

 My worst experience was probably watching Nick almost drown in a riptide in Sri Lanka, but that has nothing to do with the country itself.
 So, another poor memory is being told to leave the country and being spat on while in Morocco.

 I have never travelled solo.
 Nick and I have always been on adventures together and started our life of travel together.
-And, I wouldn’t have it any other way.
+And I wouldn’t have it any other way.

-It’s hard to list my favourite place that I’ve been as there are so many awesome countries in this world.
+It’s hard to list my favourite place that I’ve been to as there are so many awesome countries in this world.

 Colombia and Ecuador have fantastic adventures, are incredibly diverse, and have friendly and welcoming locals.
 I love Italy and Greece for their beauty, ease of travel, hospitable people, overall vibe and zest for life…and FOOD!